 Every school across Canada has held a Remembrance Day assembly since the end of the Second World War.
 In fact, it is written into the School Act in Alberta as a requirement.
 Schools must have a Remembrance Day assembly on the day closest to November 11.
 We’ve got some Remembrance Day assembly ideas for you.

-We’ve been rethinking how we’ll honour our soldiers this year.
-If you are planning a Remembrance Day assembly, we might have a few ideas for you.[Read more…] about Remembrance Day Assembly Ideas When You’re Apart
+We’ve been rethinking how we’ll honour our soldiers at school.
+If you are planning a Remembrance Day assembly, we might have a few ideas for you.[Read more…] about Easy to Use Remembrance Day Assembly Ideas

 Special occasions are a great time to bring out your favourite art projects and Remembrance Day is no exception.
 We teach in a general classroom which means we’re responsible for art lessons all year long.
 While we like to teach specific skills with different projects, sometimes you have to have art projects around a specific theme for hallway decorating or assemblies.